moebious/appmusic/README.md

 For execute this project

-1. execute npm i for instalation of dependences
+1. execute npm i for instalation of dependencies
 2. npm run dev or npm run prod

 *******for mor details please visit the documentation: ***********